Chapter 46:

 "No- like seriously!"

-He just bursted laughing, she continued explaining her point about eye contact and social cues, by the time she's done his head was in his arm, leaning on the bench's back.
-Lunges squeezed out of air.
+He just burst out laughing as she continued explaining her point about eye contact and social cues.
+By the time she was done, his head was in his arm, leaning on the bench's back.
+Lungs squeezed out, empty of air.

 "Having many wives doesn't mean a threesome."
-He barley managed to say, wiping a tear.
+He barely managed to say, wiping a tear.

 "Really?"